Courtney-Davis808/ICS427-Project/README.md

 ### Michael Chun
 * Added static code analysis to project
 * Worked on adding database to application
+* Implemented Encryption, Decryption, Salt, and Hashing to methods
 * Implemented methods for interacting with the database

 ### Trey Yasunaga